Certified Nursing Assistant Training Program (NATP101 & NATP102)

 NATP102 – Nurse Aide Training Program (Clinical)

 NATP102 consists of the clinical portion of the program.
 This is where students will put into practice all that they have learned in NATP101 and gain “hands-on” experience with real residents.
 This portion of the course is held at one of our nearby long-term care facilities.
-All affiliated long-term care facilities are 5-star rated to offer the best training experience for our students!
+All affiliated long-term care facilities are top-rated to offer the best training experience for our students!

 Opportunities for free training: